hectorcorrea/solr-for-newbies/tutorial.md

 ### What is Lucene

 The core functionality that Solr makes available is provided by a Java library called Lucene.
-Lucene is [the brains behind](https://lucene.apache.org/solr/guide/7_0/) the "indexing and search technology, as well as spellchecking, hit highlighting and advanced analysis/tokenization capabilities" that we will see in this tutorial.
+Lucene is [the brain behind](https://lucene.apache.org/solr/guide/7_0/) the "indexing and search technology, as well as spellchecking, hit highlighting and advanced analysis/tokenization capabilities" that we will see in this tutorial.

 But Lucene is a Java Library than can only be used from other Java programs.
 Solr on the other hand is a wrapper around Lucene that allows us to use the Lucene functionality from any programming language that can submit HTTP requests.